dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/01/03
+If you ever missed the feature to collapse Kotlin functions/constructors, don't give up just because the issue is in the backlog <https://youtrack.jetbrains.com/issue/KTIJ-14710>.
+Try LivePlugin with [this Gist](https://gist.github.com/dkandalov/82f37b0d3a6f8b3e4c6f1f2296a63e41) 😎 (Or hack you own!)

 #### 2025/01/02
 Here is an old idea.
 Instead of mocking libraries, use approval (aka snapshot) tests to verify object interactions.
 Maybe with some diagrams 🤔